skyfrk/dhbw-vs-latex-template/docs/writing.md

 ### Required \dhbwSetup command

 In order to use the template you have to run the `\dhbwSetup{...}` command in your preamble.
-All parameters without a default value are **required**.
+All parameters inside brackets are optional.
 You can access any key inside your document with the `\dhbwGet*` commands.

 | Parameter        | Stored in              | Default                | Description                                                          | Example                 |
 | ---------------- | ---------------------- | ---------------------- | -------------------------------------------------------------------- | ----------------------- |